AMY LYNN STEWART

 Stage, Screen & VO Actor;

 Amy's an award-winning stage, screen & voice actress, with theatrical productions including Appropriate (Humana, Louisville), Intimate Apparel (Two River Theatre, Indiana Rep, Syracuse Stage), Cat on a Hot Tin Roof (Theatre of Frankfurt), Beauty (La Jolla), Fallen Angels (Dorset), Emilie's Voltaire (Theatre Row), Fiction (Florida Studio Theatre), There's No Bayville in Texas (Baldwin Festival; Outstanding Lead Actress Award), Ragged Claws (Cherry Lane NYC), Gideon's Knot (Project Y), Rattlers (Flux Theatre), and Viral at the NYC Fringe Festival, where she won Best Actress Awards from Theatre World, ITBA, and Talkin' Broadway.
 Amy's appeared in films including Jewtah, Sisterhood of Night, Throttle, Jesus Maria, My Benefit, and Mama, for which she won Best Actress at the International Action Film Festival & the Palm Award for Best Actress at the Mexico Int'l Film Festival.
 TV appearances include "The Good Fight", "Monsterland", FBI: Most Wanted", "House of Cards", "Shades of Blue", "Unforgettable", "I Love You But I Lied", "I Know This Much is True" & "Madame Secretary".
 Amy's voice has fronted national campaigns for Daisy, Hertz, Verizon & 'Got Milk'; Amy's first audiobook, on the life of Harper Lee (The Mockingbird Next Door), won the Audiofile Earphones Award for her performance.
-She is currently teaching Scene Study, Advanced Scene Study & Styles, Musical Theatre Core Scene Study, and Acting for the Camera at Emerson College, Berklee College of Music, and Endicott College.
+She is currently teaching Scene Study, Advanced Scene Study & Styles, Musical Theatre Core Scene Study, and Acting for the Camera at Emerson College and Boston Conservatory at Berklee.

 BFA & MFA | Stage, Screen & VO | Acting the Song | Acting for Camera